covalenthq/bsp-agent/README.md

 ## <span id="agent_resources">Resources</span>

-Production of Block Specimen Objects (BSOs) forms the core of the network’s data objects specification.
+Production of Block Specimen forms the core of the network’s data objects specification.
 These objects are created with the aid of three main pieces of open-source software provided by Covalent for the network’s decentralized stack.

 1. [Block Specimen Producer (BSP Geth)](https://github.com/covalenthq/go-ethereum) - Operator run & deployed